 Surge protectors for an air conditioning unit or heating unit act just like they do for their smaller counterparts.
 When an electrical surge flows through your home’s wiring, the surge protector will intercept the overcharge, absorbing it before it can hit your HVAC system’s delicate electrical components.
 There are even advanced surge protectors that absorb power surges and then provide power to your HVAC system even after your local electrical grid goes down.
 Running an HVAC system on backup power is a steep energy demand, though, so you may not get much extra time to keep the heater or AC unit going after a power outage.
 For this reason, most people are satisfied with a surge protector without backup power capabilities.

 Have questions about using a surge protector to protect your heater and air conditioner from a power surge caused by rough weather?
-Call (469) 721-6659 to connect with Quick Solutions Air Conditioning & Heating in Garland.
+Call (469) 721-6659 to connect with Quick Solutions Air Conditioning & Heating in Plano.
 We have been service our communities since 2010, so we are completely familiar with the seasonal storms that can roll through the area and how they can damage unprotected HVAC systems.
 Go ahead and give us a call and request a job estimate today!